 Learn more about Young Authors Greenhouse

 Nonprofits, learn how you can benefit from Leadership Louisville Center programs.
-The next opportunity to submit a proposal to work with an Ignite Louisville team will be in January 2020.
+The next opportunity to submit a proposal to work with an Ignite Louisville team will be in Summer 2020.